 Troma is one of those movie distributors that you pretty much know what you are going to get: Low budget entertainment that is made for the love of making a movie.
 They are typically films that folks with little to no cash have to make and create a fun exciting piece.
 Now, you know there will most likely be blood, guts, and some T&A, but isn’t that the point of some horror films?
 Sometimes it’s better to not throw a ton of cash at something when less then 10K and some innovation will suffice.

 Now imagine if some radioactive weed hit the streets and everyone heard it blows your mind, except that when you smoke it your skin turns green, your eyes light up, and you get the munchies for human flesh.
-That is the basic … Read More »
+That … Read More »